berthashipper/The-Flow-State/README.md

 ## Usage Instructions

+1. **Initialization**
-Initialization: Open the_flow_state.html in any modern web browser.
+   Open [THE FLOW STATE](https://berthashipper.github.io/The-Flow-State/) in any web browser.

+2. **Neural Objective**
-Neural Objective: Input your specific goal.
-This serves as a "commitment contract," a known psychological technique to increase follow-through.
+   Input your specific goal.
+This serves as a commitment contract, a known psychological technique to increase follow-through.

+3. **Temporal Window**
-Temporal Window: Set your duration in minutes.
+   Set your duration in minutes.

+4. **Color Matrix**
-Color Matrix: Customize the palette to your environment.
-Warmer tones (reds/oranges) are linked to alertness, while cooler tones (blues/greens) facilitate sustained calm.
+   Customize the palette to your environment.
+   - Brighter tones: alertness
+   - Cooler tones: sustained calm

+5. **Execution**
-Execution: Press Enter.
+   Press Enter.
 Minimize all other distractions.

+6. **Interaction**
-Interaction: Use your cursor to interact with the nodes; the "shiver" effect is designed to provide tactile-visual feedback, keeping the user engaged with the interface.
+   Use your cursor to interact with the nodes.
+The “shiver” effect provides tactile-visual feedback, maintaining engagement.

 ---

 ## Expanded Research Mapping to Implementation

-This section connects cognitive science and perception research directly to mechanisms implemented in the codebase.
+Connecting cognitive science and perception research directly to mechanisms implemented in the codebase:

 ### 1. Progressive Density as Cognitive Gradient